-- All sport training programs must adhere to the following safety guidelines: - Medical forms will be on hand at all programs. - An Emergency Action Plan will be in place and all athletes/volunteers will be made aware of the plan and will have practiced the plan. - o A first aid kit will be at the program for treating minor cuts and bruises. - Emergency numbers will be clearly listed in the first aid kit and access to a telephone will be ensured. - A coach will assess the facility each week for possible hazards.
-Finding any, they will secure that area. - All sport training programs must be a minimum of 12 weeks in duration (where possible 16 weeks). - All sport training programs must be at least one hour training (where possible 1 1⁄2 hours) at least once per week (where possible twice per week). - Attendance must be taken at every sport training program. - To be eligible for competition athletes must attend a minimum of 75% of all sport training programs.
-Excused absence (vacation or illness would be counted as attended.
-Unexcused absences would not. - All sport training programs must adhere to the SOBC Athlete to Coach Ratio policy. - All sport training programs must be run by a trained Special Olympics coach as per the Coach Qualifications policy. - All sport training programs must adhere to Special Olympics BC policies and philosophies and minimum program standards.
+- All sport training programs must adhere to the following safety guidelines: - Medical forms will be on hand at all programs. - An Emergency Action Plan will be in place and all athletes/volunteers will be made aware of the plan and will have practiced the plan. - A first aid kit will be at the program for treating minor cuts and bruises. - Emergency numbers will be clearly listed in the first aid kit and access to a telephone is mandatory. - A coach will assess the facility each week for possible hazards.
+Finding any, they will secure that area. - All sport training programs must be a minimum of 12 weeks in duration (where possible 16 weeks). - All sport training programs must be at least one hour in length (where possible 1 1⁄2 hours) at least once per week (where possible twice per week). - Attendance must be taken at every sport training program. - To be eligible to participate in a sport training program, all athletes and volunteers must be registered with Special Olympics BC. - To be eligible for competition athletes must attend a minimum of 75% of all sport training programs.
+Excused absence (vacation or illness) would be counted as attended.
+Unexcused absences would not. - All sport training programs must adhere to the SOBC Athlete to Coach Ratio policy. - All sport training programs must be run by a trained Special Olympics coach as per the Coach Certification Requirements policy. - All sport training programs must adhere to Special Olympics BC policies and philosophies and minimum program standards.